mwang87/SMART_NMR_Documentation/docs/smart_usage.md

-## How to process a raw HSQC spectrum to a NMR table with MestreNova (version 12 and newer)
+## How to process a raw HSQC spectrum to a NMR table with MestreNova

 1. Open your raw HSQC spectrum in MestreNova
     - Drag&Drop your HSQC file (for Bruker data you find your spectrum under: pdata/1/2rr)